mozilla/releasewarrior/releases/firefox-beta-53.0b1.md

 - PRIOR TO PUBLISH: [Bug 1325583](https://bugzil.la/1325583) - Stop advertising Firefox updates to 32bit Mac clients on the beta channel
 - had to remove "be" from locales list. appears to be removed but still expected. will file
 - shipit thought taskcluster graph submission failed but it succeeded. nthomas updated db entry to ready=1 status=Started
+- shipit release row also needed complete=1. because that wasn't manually updated, releaserunner kicked off a new graph. nick fixed the row, jlund deleted the first graph with tctalker cancel_graph